idris-lang/Idris-dev/docs/effects/state.rst

 parameterised over a result type ``x``, as we have already seen, but also a ``List EFFECT`` and a function type ``x -> List EFFECT``.

 These additional parameters are the list of *input* effects, and a list of *output* effects, computed from the result of an effectful operation.
 That is: running an effectful program can change the set of effects available!
 This is a particularly powerful idea, and we will see its consequences in more detail later.
 Some examples of operations which can change the set of available effects are:

 - Updating a state containing a dependent type (for example adding an element to a vector).

 - Opening a file for reading is an effect, but whether the file really *is* open afterwards depends on whether the file was successfully opened.

 - Closing a file means that reading from the file should no longer be possible.

 While powerful, this can make uses of the ``Eff`` type hard to read.
-Therefore, the library provides syntactic sugar which is translated such that…
+Therefore, the library provides syntactic sugar which is translated such that:

 .. code-block:: idris

     { xs } Eff a

-…is expanded to …
+is expanded to

 .. code-block:: idris